Manage model lifecycle in Unity Catalog

 )

-Deploy and organize models with aliases and tags
+Deploy models using aliases

 Model aliases allow you to assign a mutable, named reference to a particular version of a registered model.
 You can use aliases to indicate the deployment status of a model version.
 For example, you could allocate a “Champion” alias to the model version currently in production and target this alias in workloads that use the production model.
 You can then update the production model by reassigning the “Champion” alias to a different model version.